-- 16 Robert Ritch puts forward the case for iridoplasty as an effective means of opening an appositionally closed angle, and shares his experiences with the technique. - Is a more integrated approach for keratoconus needed?
+- 14 Robert Ritch puts forward the case for iridoplasty as an effective means of opening an appositionally closed angle, and shares his experiences with the technique. - 15 George Williams talks about the healthcare system, and considers the importance of upcoming changes for ophthalmologists - 16 Is a more integrated approach for keratoconus needed?
 Rohit Shetty and his colleagues discuss the unmet needs in keratoconus, and a potential solution.